Vladimir Kocharovsky: Research

 Kocharovsky proposed a mechanism for particle acceleration through multiple conversions between charged (protons, electrons) to neutral (neutrons, photons) states which could explain the origin of cosmic rays of the ultra-high energies up to 10^{21} eV.
 He pointed out the inevitable presence and important role of free neutrons in the dynamics and emission of relativistic shock waves and jets in a vicinity of compact astrophysical sources, including a neutrino production in a neutron-proton relativistic wind.
 He found that a Hawking radiation of primordial black holes is not observable in and above the GeV energy range due to an electromagnetic cascade in an ejected plasma.
 In 1999, Kocharovsky developed a model of a compact star collapse and a subsequent gamma-ray burst induced by a primordial black hole coming inside the star.
 He predicted the annihilation cyclotron lines of gamma radiation from a neutron star and developed the theory of the X-ray cyclotron line formation in the atmosphere of a neutron star with due account for a spectral redistribution of photons.
 He suggested and developed the method of periodic principle components for the analysis of the dynamical spectra of radio pulsars, which makes it possible to investigate the correlation of different emission sources and the structure of the magnetosphere of neutron stars.
 Kocharovsky found new classes of the current sheets and filaments with a self-consistent magnetic field in collisionless relativistic plasma and studied the features of multiscale current structures, including turbulent ones, in both cosmic and laboratory (laser) plasmas.
-He described analytically the propagation of the non-linear Alfvén pulse in a chromospheric magnetic tube of variable diamter in the atmosphere of the Sun and showed that the electric field of the pulse can accelerate electrons up to 1 GeV and drive them into the coronal part of the loop.
+He described analytically the propagation of the non-linear Alfvén pulse in a chromospheric magnetic tube of variable diameter in the atmosphere of the Sun and showed that the electric field of the pulse can accelerate electrons up to 1 GeV and drive them into the coronal part of the loop.